piyotaicho/piyotaicho/README.md

 - 👋 Hi, I’m @piyotaicho, an M.D., a developer and a data analyst.
+I'm a president of P4 mohnet.
 - 📫 Contact @piyotaicho on twitter.

 <!---